 What Should I Bring to the Best Beaches on Oahu?

-– A Beach Bag is another commonly forgotten item on the Hawaii packing list.
+A beach bag is another commonly forgotten item on the Hawaii packing list.
 Usually tourists end up carrying all of their beach gear in a Walmart bag that has already started to tear.
-Instead of praying that your plastic bag won’t break as you’re crossing the street, you can use this nice little beach tote or even a simple canvas bag or a beautiful hibiscus beach tote from Lauren Roth Art.
+Instead of praying that your plastic bag won’t break as you’re crossing the street, you can use a simple canvas bag or a beautiful hibiscus beach tote from Lauren Roth Art.

 While you can rent snorkel gear during your trip, if that grosses you out, perhaps pack your own set!
-This can include a pair of googles, a mouthpiece, and some flippers, if you’re really committed.
+This can include a pair of goggles, a mouthpiece, and some flippers, if you’re really committed.

 - Raw Elements

-– Sunglasses.
 This little item is something that I always forget to bring with me.
 This is just a reminder to bring a pair of sunglasses!

 You’ve got to stay hydrated, after all!
 Maybe put your water in a nice reusable bottle to help the environment out just a tad.

 Just a Couple of Warnings